async-go/asyncgo/README.md

 ### Rake tasks

-- `rake send_digest_emails` emailsd a list of unread notifications to every user in every team.
-It's used as a scheduled task in the production environment.
+- `rake send_digest_emails` emails a list of unread notifications to every user in every team.